 Eat 5-6 times.
 Focus on eating every 2 1⁄2 to 3 hours throughout the day to help with cravings, portion control and raising your metabolism.
-You should have a well-balanced breakfast, a mid-morning snack, a healthy lunch, a mid-afternoon snack, a healthy dinner, and an optional evening snack.
-Meals should include protein, vegetables, high-fiber complex carbs, and healthy fats.
-Portion sizes should be equivalent to a "deck of cards"-for protein and two fistsized servings for vegetables.
+You should have a well-balanced breakfast, a midmorning snack, a healthy lunch, a mid-afternoon snack, a healthy dinner, and an optional evening snack.
+Meals should include protein, vegetables, high-fiber complex carbs\, and healthy fats.